 What is Galileo HAS?

-The main characteristics of the Galileo HAS are:
+The main information provided by the Galileo HAS Initial Service are:

 Galileo HAS high-level architecture